EIGHT PASSAGES THAT DO NOT SUPPORT THE “RAPTURE”

 If the protection is addressed to the “hour of trial” that shall “test the inhabitants of the earth,” and if this is the Great Tribulation, then we are not speaking of the destructive wrath of God but rather of an effort to bring some to salvation.
 It is “protect us from temptation.”

-If the Great Tribulation was not cut short, everyone on earth would die.
-We can see from this how terrible the period will be; so the term, "distress" hardly is fitting.
+If the Great Tribulation were not cut short, everyone on earth would die.
+We can see from this how terrible the period will be, so the term “distress” hardly is fitting.
 It probably will be similar to the Holocaust of Israel.

-"I will sweep away both man and beast; I will sweep away the birds in the sky and the fish in the sea—and the idols that cause the wicked to stumble."
-(Zephaniah 1:3)
+“I will sweep away both man and beast; I will sweep away the birds in the sky and the fish in the sea—and the idols that cause the wicked to stumble.”
+(Zephaniah 1:3a)